zobo/dbgpPlugin/README.txt

 Stepping
-Once connected and in a starting or break state you can step around using Step out, Step into, Step over and Run (Continue).
+Once connected and in a starting or break state you can step around using Step out, Step into, Step over, Run to and Run (Continue).

 Breakpoints
 As of 0.2 there is a breakpoint child window and a breakpoint button.
 Use the